Homeopathy: Regulation

-The Indian government recognizes homeopathy as one of its national systems of medicine and they are sold with medical claims.
+The Indian government recognizes homeopathy as one of its national systems of medicine; homeopathic remedies can be sold with medical claims.
 It has established the Department of Ayurveda, Yoga and Naturopathy, Unani, Siddha and Homoeopathy (AYUSH) under the Ministry of Health & Family Welfare.
 The south Indian state of Kerala also has a cabinet-level AYUSH department.
 The Central Council of Homoeopathy was established in 1973 to monitor higher education in homeopathy, and the National Institute of Homoeopathy in 1975.
-Principals and standards for homeopathic products are covered by the Homoeopathic pharmacopoeia of India.
+Principles and standards for homeopathic products are covered by the Homoeopathic pharmacopoeia of India.
 A minimum of a recognized diploma in homeopathy and registration on a state register or the Central Register of Homoeopathy is required to practice homeopathy in India.

 In the United States each state is responsible for the laws and licensing requirements for homeopathy.
 In 2015, the FDA held a hearing on homeopathic product regulation.
-At the hearing, representatives from the Center for Inquiry and the Committee for Skeptical Inquiry summarized the harm that is done to the general public from homeopathics and proposed regulatory actions: In 2016 the United States Federal Trade Commission (FTC) issued an "Enforcement Policy Statement Regarding Marketing Claims for Over-the-Counter Homeopathic Drugs" which specified that the FTC will apply the same standard to homeopathic drugs that it applies to other products claiming similar benefits.
+At the hearing, representatives from the Center for Inquiry and the Committee for Skeptical Inquiry summarized the harm that is done to the general public from homeopathics and proposed regulatory actions.
+In 2016 the United States Federal Trade Commission (FTC) issued an "Enforcement Policy Statement Regarding Marketing Claims for Over-the-Counter Homeopathic Drugs" which specified that the FTC will apply the same standard to homeopathic drugs that it applies to other products claiming similar benefits.
 A related report concluded that claims of homeopathy effectiveness "are not accepted by most modern medical experts and do not constitute competent and reliable scientific evidence that these products have the claimed treatment effects."
 In 2019, the FDA removed an enforcement policy that permitted unapproved homeopathics to be sold.
-Currently no homeopathic products are approved by the FDA.
+No homeopathic products are approved by the FDA.